LeeMorinUCF/ECP3004S21/PP_Ch_03_Functions/README.md

 TypeError: quadratic() takes exactly 4 arguments (3 given)

 ```
+The more errors you see, the easier it will be for you to
+identify what the problem is and how to fix it.

 ## Tracing Function Calls in the Memory Model

+What do you think this function does?

 ```python
 >>> def f(x):